gwmodeling/challenge/submissions/da_collective/readme.md

-# The DA Submission
+# The DA Collective

-In this file the submission is described.
+In this file the submission is described from the DA Collective

 ## Author(s)